soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 - MQTT publish topics
 - Accessory initialization

-Useful for troubleshooting and advanced automation setups.
+Useful for troubleshooting and advanced automation setups.if you are facing any issue kindly full debug log.

 ---

-# 📜 License
+# Special Thanks

-MIT License
+- Homebridge Community
+- Developers of Tasmota
+- Developers of IRremote8266 Library
+-

 ---

-# 👨‍💻 Author
+# Author

-Built for Homebridge + Tasmota IR + MQTT integrations.
+I am a Homebridge user for a long time .
+Not many people use tasmota based IR blaster which is fairly simple to build or addon to any sonoff / shelly or other esp based devices.
+This is originally made for my own personal use so any idea or feature request needed let me know , i will try to implement in future bersions